 But how much?

-Using the data listed above, you can build many different armor "systems".
+Using the data listed above, you can build many different armor 'systems'.

-Players who want detail should go for "piecemeal armor", where different parts of the body are protected by different pieces of armor.
+Players who want detail should go for 'piecemeal armor', where different parts of the body are protected by different pieces of armor.

-Attacks should be directed at those specific parts of the body and the type of attack (thrust / slash / crush) should be specified too.
+Attacks should be directed at those specific parts of the body and even the type of attack (thrust / slash / crush) should be specified too.

 You can calculate the protection value of the armor by multiplying: construction type x material x thickness x quality.